iotaledger/wasp/documentation/docs/guide/evm/tooling.md

 ## Tooling Considerations

  1. Please make sure you use the correct JSON / RPC endpoint URL in your tooling for your chain.
 If you run locally this will simply be `localhost:8545`.
- 2. Please make sure you are using the right `Chain ID` as configured while starting the JSON/RPC service.
+ 2. Please make sure you are using the right `Chain ID` as configured while starting the JSON / RPC service.
 If you did not explicitly define this while starting the service, the default Chain ID will be `1074`.
  3. Fees are being handled on the ISCP chain level, not EVM level.
 Because of this you can simply always use a gas price of 0 on EVM level at this point in time.

 :::caution